janet-dev/ci-milestone-project-4/README.md

 ### Code

-Although the code is the work of the author, some of the code has been sourced from or inspired by others.
+Although this project is the work of the author, the code is based on the [Boutique Ado Tutorial](https://github.com/Code-Institute-Solutions/boutique_ado_v1) by Chris Z for Code Institute.

-Many of the references have been embedded as links throughout this document and indicated by the active blue text links.
+Other code sourced from or inspired by others have references embedded as links throughout this document and indicated by the active blue text links.

-The code is based on [Boutique Ado Tutorial](https://github.com/Code-Institute-Solutions/boutique_ado_v1) by Chris Z for Code Institute

 The Blog App code is based on the Djangocentral tutorial [Building A Blog Application With Django](https://djangocentral.com/building-a-blog-application-with-django/) by Abhijeet Pal